hellohien/travel-memories/README.md

 # travel-memories

-A fullstack application for people who love to travel and document their memories.
+A full stack application for people who love to travel and document their memories.
 This digital travel diary not only captures your experiences, but also enables you to plot where you've traveled to on a map.

 Travel Memories is developed in React with Node.js.
 The application utilizes Mapbox web services APIs and a back-end server created in Express with a PostgreSQL database.